saucelabs/elemental-next/frontend/docs/updated-tips/64-limit-bandwidth/64-limit-bandwidth-ruby.md

 ---
-title: '64: Limit Bandwidth'
+title: "64: Limit Bandwidth"
-id: '64-limit-bandwidth-ruby'
+id: "64-limit-bandwidth-ruby"
-contentUrl: "docs/updated-tips/limit-bandwidth/64-limit-bandwidth-ruby"
+contentUrl: "docs/limit-bandwidth/64-limit-bandwidth-ruby"
 sidebar_label: Ruby
 text: "With Selenium you have the luxury of cross browser testing.
 But what happens when you also need to test how your application behaves on a _slow_ connection?"
 number: 64
 publish_date: 2015-10-16
 last_update:
   date: 2023-04-06
 tags:
-  - 'browsermob-proxy'
+  - "browsermob-proxy"
 level: 3
 category:
-  - 'troubleshooting'
+  - "troubleshooting"
 language: ruby
 ---